 If you're spending your time wisely, you'll be a resourceful person by having more time to do what is really important to you.

 Meeting short-term as compared to long-term goals is a constant battle when it comes to money.
-Very often, it's a question of satisfying many short-term goals (e.g., to get the latest CDs or DVDs) or putting all or most of them on hold to save up for a more expensive goal (e.g., ipod, video games or higher education expenses).
+Very often, it's a question of satisfying many short-term goals (e.g., to get the latest phones or purchase items online) or putting all or most of them on hold to save up for a more expensive goal (e.g., laptop, gaming console or higher education expenses).
 You can develop your skills in saving and investing to meet your long-term goals.
 See the big picture to get the willpower to work towards your long-term goals.
 "Little drops of water make the mighty ocean" an English proverb you might have heard from your seniors.
 If one goes by this saying, small but periodic investments can grow to a large sum at maturity.
-This is the basic investment logic behind the Youngster Moneyplant schemes.
+This is the basic investment logic behind the NCC NXT Moneyplant DPS.